ByteworksHomeLab/smitchell.github.io/_posts/2020-03-10-how-to-configure-raspbian-linux.md

 {% include image.html url="/img/post-assets/2020-03-10-how-to-configure-raspbian/raspberry_pi_imager.png" description="Raspberry Pi Imager" %}

 Launch the imaging software, like Etcher, or the Raspberry Pi Imager shown above.
 Pick the desired Linux image.
 Insert the MicroSD card and flash it.
+Remove the MicroSD card when prompted by the imager, then reinsert it and it will be mounted.
 # Enabling SSH
 To enable SSH on the first boot, you must create an empty file named “ssh” on the boot image.
-Mount the MicroSD card that you just flashed and use the “touch” command to create an empty file named “ssh” in the boot directory.
+The MicroSD card should automatically mount as /Volumes/boot when it is reinserted.
+Use the “touch” command to create an empty file named “ssh” in the boot directory.
 On a Mac, the following command creates the “ssh” file.

 ```shell
 touch /Volumes/boot/ssh